WildernessLabs/Documentation/docs/Meadow/Meadow.OS/Cellular/index.md

     ScanMode: false # Activate the cell network scanning mode (optional)
 ```

 > **Notes**: If the carrier numeric operator code (**Operator**) or the network mode is not specified (**Mode**), the module will attempt to automatically determine the optimal network based on the M2M sim card inserted and your location.
 However, if you encounter any connectivity issues, it is advisable to manually configure these settings.
-If you don't know your operator code, you can scan the cell networks to find out it.
+If you don't know your operator code, you can scan the cell networks to find it.

 2 - Select `Cell` as `DefaultInterface` in the **meadow.config.yaml**, if you don't have this *yaml* file in your device, you should create and flash it to the device: